Abstract

 Reproducible Infrastructure

-The MST is built using open-source tools and is designed for transparency and reproducibility.
-The entire workflow, from data acquisition to sensitivity scoring, is documented and available for review.
-This ensures that the analysis can be updated as new data becomes available or as methodologies evolve.
+The MST is built entirely using open-source tools, and all source code is publicly available through GitHub at github.com/MarineSensitivity.
+The entire workflow, from data acquisition to sensitivity scoring, is documented in executable Quarto notebooks and available for independent review and replication.
+This commitment to transparency ensures that the analysis can be verified, updated, and extended as new data becomes available or methodologies evolve.

 Server